 Service to the Sport Award

-This award was introduced to honour individuals who have made a significant contribution to the sport, irrespective of duration, that will have positively promoted multisport.
-Their dedication and commitment coupled with good character will have led to successful achievements that will have enhanced public and/or commercial interest in triathlon.
+This award was established in 2013 to honour those individuals who have made a significant contribution to the sport, irrespective of duration, that will have positively promoted multisport.
+The recipients are characterised by dedication and commitment, coupled with good character, that has led to successful achievements that have enhanced public and/or commercial interest in triathlon.
+The winner of the Service to the Sport award will be announced and presented on an annual basis at the TA Annual Awards Dinner.

 Delly Carr first dabbled in sports photography as a teenager, when he was temporarily unable to play sports and persuaded the sports master to allow him to take action shots of the school rugby team for the school newsletter.
 More than a decade later, after completing an economics degree and working in the corporate world, voluntary redundancy left Delly in a position to resume sports photography on a full time basis.
 At about the same time Delly was intrigued when a friend announced that he planned to compete in the 1988 Nepean Triathlon.